-The chairman of Acusensus is a smart, charismatic guy called Ravin Merchandani.
+The chairman of Acusensus is a smart, charismatic guy called Ravin Mirchandani.

-Before Mr Miller joined the WCC in 2016, he and Mr Merchandani were in upper level management at a company called Mack Valves, which makes valves for things like hydrogen pumps.
+Before Mr Miller joined the WCC in 2016, he and Mr Mirchandani were in upper level management at a company called Mack Valves, which makes valves for things like hydrogen pumps.

-Mr Merchandani is still the director/chairman of Mack Valves and is now also the Australian representative of a group called Nilsson Energy, based near the regional city of Mariestad, Sweden.
+Mr Mirchandani is still the director/chairman of Mack Valves and is now also the Australian representative of a group called Nilsson Energy, based near the regional city of Mariestad, Sweden.

-Mr Merchandani became the Australian rep of Nilsson Energy after going to see its work in Mariestad in June last year and, it seems, came away very impressed.
+Mr Mirchandani became the Australian rep of Nilsson Energy after going to see its work in Mariestad in June last year and, it seems, came away very impressed.

-Mr Miller was a key driver and organiser of this Warrnambool visit, which saw Mr Merchandani share the stage at Deakin Uni with government reps.
+Mr Miller was a key driver and organiser of this Warrnambool visit, which saw Mr Mirchandani share the stage at Deakin Uni with government reps.